 Besides the role each group we covered plays in closing out a project, there are several other major use cases of punch lists on a jobsite.
 They include daily box meetings where the entire project team reviews what work they need to do that day, and universal quality control to maintain a common standard across the entire project.
 No one should be asking “what is a punch list?”
 Instead, the entire team should be on the same page, and clear as to their responsibilities and expectations.

-Now that we know exactly what a punch list is, we can understand its importance and how it can become overwhelming on a big project.
+Now that we know exactly what a punch list is and its role in construction reporting, we can understand its importance and how it can become overwhelming on a big project.
 Luckily, Fieldwire’s punch list app adds both speed and structure to your closeout process as part of our field management platform.